reuters-graphics/graphics-components/src/components/Table/stories/docs/format.md

-Format columns by supplying functions keyed to field names with the `fieldFormatters` option.
+Format column values by supplying functions keyed to field names with the `fieldFormatters` option.
 Columns are still sorted using the raw, underlying values.

 Among other things, this feature can be used to provide a unit of measurement with numeric fields.